Museo Goya - Colección Ibercaja - Museo Camón Aznar

 The Museo Goya - Colección Ibercaja - Museo Camón Aznar is a fine arts museum in Zaragoza, Spain.
-It opened in 1979 under the name Museo Camón Aznar, after the art collector from the city who had contributed the nucleus of its collection.
+It opened in 1979 under the name Museo Camón Aznar, after José Camón Aznar, an art historian and art collector from the city who had contributed the nucleus of its collection.
+It houses also a collection of paintings and engravings by Francisco Goya.

 The museum collection includes over 1,000 works, with around 500 on display.
-It was given its current name on the 26th of February 2015 after the addition of the Ibercaja collection and the works held by the Real Sociedad Económica Aragonesa de Amigos del País.
+It was given its current name on 26 February 2015 after the addition of the Ibercaja collection and the works held by the Real Sociedad Económica Aragonesa de Amigos del País.